mariusgarenaux/fine_tuning_acronym/README.md

 ## Data

 You'll see example data in the folder [example_data](example_data).
+The training data (as well as test one) contains conversations about acronyms and their definitions.
 You can use any dataset with the same structure.
-If you want to generate data, you can take a look on the simplified version of this project, on the branch _formation-continue_ : [https://github.com/mariusgarenaux/fine_tuning_acronym/tree/formation-continue](https://github.com/mariusgarenaux/fine_tuning_acronym/tree/formation-continue).
+If you want to generate data from a list acronym, you can take a look on the simplified version of this project, on the branch _formation-continue_ : [https://github.com/mariusgarenaux/fine_tuning_acronym/tree/formation-continue](https://github.com/mariusgarenaux/fine_tuning_acronym/tree/formation-continue).

 ## Link to Hugging Face